httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## User Controls

+TODO: Update to indicate user agents should allow users to revoke consent.

 User agents SHOULD provide users with a mechanism for managing the cookies stored in the cookie store.
 For example, a user agent might let users delete all cookies received during a specified time period or all the cookies related